Mori fibre spaces for $3$-folds over imperfect fields: Introduction

 \subsection{Outline of the proof}

 The main result of the paper is the base point free theorem \autoref{thm:bpf} in the case where $L$ is not big, the other case having already been dealt with in \cite{das_waldron_imperfect}.
 We first prove the ACC results by induction on the transcendence degree of the ground field in \autoref{sec:acc}, before moving on the base point free theorem.
 As in \cite{birkar_existence_2017}, we first approximate the semi-ample fibration of $L$ using the nef reduction map $f:X\dashrightarrow Z$, which we construct in \autoref{sec:nef_red}.
 We must then prove that $L$ pulls from some divisor $D$ on $Z$.
 The most crucial part of the proof of the base point free theorem is to show that $D$ is big, and this is where we require ACC, and it is carried out in \autoref{sec:goodness}.
 Given this, the rest of the proof in \autoref{sec:bpf} is as in the relative case \cite[Section 9]{bhatt_globally}, where we show that the big divisor $D$ is semi-ample as an application of Keel's theorem.
+Finally in \autoref{sec:non_F-finite} we remove all conditions on $F$-finiteness of the ground field.